feltus/CATALYST_HACK_2026-01/README.md

 (2) Possible co-authorship on a PEARC or other manuscript

 ## Next Hack
-March 6: (Hack2) Biology tool development for Palmetto2 biology LLM infrastructure April 3: (Hack3) Materials tool development for Palmetto2 materials LLM infrastructure
+March 6: (Hack2) Biology tool development for Palmetto2 biology LLM infrastructure (Expand to Birtwistle, Huang, and Smith labs).

+April 3: (Hack3) Materials tool development for Palmetto2 materials LLM infrastructure